IT Governance Evidence Platform

 For the assets your team cannot afford to forget.

-Manually track SaaS tools, hosting plans, plugins, licenses, and contracts — with owners, renewal dates, billing contacts, and risk flags — before something lapses unnoticed.
+Track SaaS tools, hosting plans, plugins, licenses, and contracts — with owners, renewal dates, billing contacts, and risk flags — before something lapses unnoticed.

 • SaaS tools and subscriptions